ggabbiani/orthodocs/README.md

 * one optional Table of Contents for all the items documented in the whole source tree;
 * any number of dependecy graphs reassuming the system parts correlation in whatever part of the source tree.

-[Here](docs/examples/documents/uncommented.md) you can find the produced document from a [completely uncommented source file](docs/examples/sources/uncommented.scad):
+[Here](docs/examples/documents/uncommented.md) you can find the produced document from an uncommented [source file](docs/examples/sources/uncommented.scad):

 ### Annotations